 |

-#2347 HARP
+HARP SEAL

-to animate the mouth.
-This Hand Puppet is 24
+This Hand Puppet Seal is 26

 inches long.